Arts Education Classroom Resources

 Arts & Digital Literacy (A&DL) is a project-based fine arts program that integrates technology into the creative classroom through innovative curricula created by the Trust, in partnership with The University of Texas at Austin College of Fine Arts.
 A&DL gives students all the benefits of an arts rich education, while preparing them for the modern workplace.
 All courses are aligned with the current Texas Essential Knowledge and Skills (TEKS) standards for fine arts and count as fine arts credit for graduation.

-Access the Canvas Platform Program Brochure
+Access the Platform Program Brochure

 The Curriculum